Skip to main content

 Discussion document#

-The main document explaining the proposal in detail, including information about why a new qualification system is needed and how it would be implemented.
+The main document below explains the proposal in detail, including information about why a new qualification system is needed and how it would be implemented.

 English videos

-Improve qualifications for our students is working with industries to bring VET subjects into the qualification system.
+The first thing we want to do to improve qualifications is work with industries to bring VET subjects into the qualification system.

 2. Foundational Skills Award